SaaS CFO Perspectives About Pricing, AI, and the Future of Finance

 “Upgrade rates are slower than expected.
 Customers often start small, which means it takes time to see the financial rewards of flexibility.”

 HubSpot’s pricing approach allows users to start without seat minimums or long-term commitments.
-From a product and customer experience lens, this builds accessibility.
+This makes the product more accessible from both a user and customer experience standpoint.
 From a finance perspective, it introduces delayed revenue realization.

 3. Zane Rowe, CFO at Workday